UPDATE – on 25 October, CasheEuroNet which owns ate QuickQuid, Pounds To Pocket and On Stride brands went into administration.

 But in August 2019 QQ agreed to pay thousands of outstanding Ombudsman decisions within the next 6 weeks.
 These are being referred to as “the spreadsheet complaints” as many customers were told by FOS they “were on the spreadsheet“.

-How to start a complaint
+How to start a complaint (this no longer applies now QQ is in administration)

 The main Payday loan refund article has the template letters to use for making these complaints.